adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 $
 ```

 The output says that it created 2 pages.
-Those are our new posts:
+Those are our new logs:

 ```
 $ find public -type f -name '*.html' | xargs ls -l -rw-r--r--  1 quoha  staff  78 Sep 29 22:13 public/index.html
--rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/post/first/index.html
+-rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/log/first/index.html
--rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/post/index.html
+-rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/log/index.html
--rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/post/second/index.html
+-rw-r--r--  1 quoha  staff   0 Sep 29 22:13 public/log/second/index.html
 $
 ```

 The new files are empty because because the templates used to generate the content are empty.
 The homepage doesn't show the new content, either.
-We have to update the templates to add the posts.
+We have to update the templates to add the logs.

 ### List and Single Templates